H1manshu-Kumar/shell-scripts/README.md

    ```
 5. **Submit a Pull Request**: Describe your changes and submit a PR to the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/H1manshu-Kumar/shell-scripts/blob/main/LICENSE) file for details.

 ---

 By utilizing these shell scripts. you can automate routine tasks, enhance productivity, and gain hands-on experience in shell scripting.